KDE/documentation-develop-kde-org/source/accessibility/checklist.rst

 -  When a window is opened, focus starts at the most commonly-used control.
 -  Current input focus position is clearly displayed at all times.
--  Input focus is shown in exactly one window at all times.
+-  Input focus is shown in exactly one window or view at all times.
 -  Appropriate audio or visual feedback is provided when the user attempts to navigate past either end of a group of related objects.
 -  The default audio or visual warning signal is played when the user